Clemapfel/crisp/README.md

 + very easy to understand and interface with.
 Allows for high flexibility
 + textures live in vram and are operated upon by the GPU
 + harder to interact with, textures make up for this by being extremely fast as they make full use of hardware-acceleration
-+ all algorithms work on textures and images just the same
++ all algorithms work on textures and images
++ textures can be transformed into images and vice-versa

 `crisp` is **well documented**<br>
 + [full tutorials](#tutorial) are available for all features